Henry of Pelham Winery: Grape varieties and wine styles

 In the 1980s, there were only a few estate wineries dedicated to producing premium wines made from 100% Ontario-grown grapes.
 The winery was a founding member, in 1989, of the regions' appellation of origin system the Vintners Quality Alliance (VQA).
 The winery's focus is on Chardonnay, Riesling, Pinot Grigio, and Sauvignon Blanc for the whites, and Pinot Noir, Cabernet Franc/Cabernet Sauvignon/Merlot blends for the reds.
 They are also well known for their Baco Noir.
-Riesling and Cabernet Franc icewine along with their well-regarded Cuvee Catharine sparkling wines are also in their portfolio.
+Riesling and Cabernet Franc icewine along with their well-regarded Cuvée Catharine sparkling wines are also in their portfolio.

 Sustainability

 In 2006, Henry of Pelham was the first vineyard to be certified as local and sustainable by Local Food Plus.
-Henry of Pelham follows Sustainable Winemaking Ontario’s world-leading standards with their farming practices since 2004.
-In 2017, they became one of only six Ontario wineries to be certified by the Wine Council of Ontario as following sustainable winemaking practices from vine to table.
+In 2017, they were certified by the Wine Council of Ontario as following sustainable winemaking practices from vine to table.
 A member of the Porto Protocol.